reillypascal/personalsite-ssg/pages/posts/2025/01/databending-part-1.md

 <figure>
     <img src="/media/blog/2025/01/libavcodec.58_spectrum.webp" alt="A spectrogram in Audacity showing the audio file 'libavcodec.58_random_glitch_1' from about 2 to 2.5 seconds.
 There are rapid, sharp discontinuities, both in time and in frequency." width="1898" height="623" >
     <figcaption>A spectrogram in Audacity showing the audio file “libavcodec.58_random_glitch_1.”
-Frequency (in Hertz) is listed at the left; time at the top.
+Frequency (in Hertz) is listed at the left; time (in seconds) at the top.
 Brighter corresponds to more energy at a given frequency.</figcaption>
 </figure>

 Notice the rapid, sharp discontinuities, both in time and in frequency.
 Extremely short bursts of static have sharp attacks and [releases](https://en.wikipedia.org/wiki/Envelope_(music)#ADSR).
 Piercing tones — often in a register so high it doesn't even feel like a note, just a needling noise — rapidly appear and disappear, varying significantly in pitch each time.
 Because these tones are so high, and because they are constantly interrupted with noise and vary in pitch so much, the string of tones sounds like noise, rather than any melody.